U.S. Route 9W: Orange County

 From here, US 9W continues its ascent, offering sweeping views over the river and highlands, with an overlook available to northbound drivers.
 The surrounding land is all woods, part of the vast USMA property.
 After passing Crow's Nest, Storm King and the rocky cliff faces of Butter Hill dominate the northward view.
 Another parking lot allows travelers to stop and sightsee, as well as hike the Stillman Trail up the two peaks.

-After Storm King, the road begins a long descent into the town of Cornwall.
+After Storm King, the road begins a long descent into the town of Cornwall, where it becomes a two-lane surface road before becoming a four-lane arterial road.
 Just outside the village of Cornwall-on-Hudson and the fields of New York Military Academy, NY 218 ends its loop.
-Shortly afterward, the division ends and grade intersections resume, although the road remains four lanes as it enters the town of New Windsor.
+Shortly afterward, the division ends, although the road remains four lanes as it enters the town of New Windsor.

 It descends again where Breakneck Ridge and Bull Hill tower across the river.
 Traffic begins to slow down at the center of town, where NY 94 ends its journey across the county.
 After this traffic light, the road begins to narrow.
 Once across Quassaick Creek and into Newburgh, it is Robinson Avenue, a wide urban arterial with parking along the sides.

 It ascends gently past Delano-Hitch Stadium and the associated park to the center of its passage across Newburgh, the intersection with Broadway.
 Here NY 17K has its eastern terminus, and NY 32, the other main surface route west of the Hudson, begins its first concurrency with US 9W.

 Passing Broadway School, a former elementary school which is in the process of being converted into the City of Newburgh Court House, the two routes head into a more residential sector of the city, marked by Frederick Law Olmsted-designed Downing Park.
 The road's climb continues until the North campus of Newburgh Free Academy, where it starts to descend to the busy exit at I-84, visible ahead, just west of the Newburgh–Beacon Bridge.
 This junction, also including NY 52, is the city's northern limit.

 Immediately after it, NY 32 leaves to the northwest while US 9W continues northward.
 It passes Powelton Club, part of the affluent community of Balmville, the first of several within the town of Newburgh that US 9W will pass.
 Middle Hope follows, as the road becomes a two-lane route with a rural feel.
 Development continues along the road, but there are increasingly large unbroken fields or woodlots and, finally, in the northern reaches of the town, orchards.
 At Roseton, past the access road to the nearby powerplants, the highway reaches the county line just past the turnoff to the Gomez Mill House, the earliest surviving Jewish home in the U.S.